yaxue1123/photochemcad/README.md

 ## Authors

- * **Yaxue Guo** designed, developed and deployed the whole website except for the spectrum chart, and integrated the spectrum chart into the compound detail page.
-No front-end framework neither PHP framework used.
+ * **Yaxue Guo** designed, developed and deployed whole website except for the spectrum chart, and integrated this chart into compound detail page.
+No frontend framework neither PHP framework used.
 All code started from scratch.

  * **Zhen Xu** developed the spectrum chart for the compound detail page using ECharts library.